vbeinnes/xpose/README.md

 ## How it works
 First, you need to measure the amount of light in your scene using a light meter in your camera or an external light meter.
 Then, you set the measured values into the *metered settings* section of Xpose.
 Next, you set your preferred settings for the actual exposure in the *new settings* section.
 Based on these values, Xpose calculates an appropriate exposure time (shutter speed) for your long exposure shot.
 If you already have a specific exposure time in mind, you can tweak the other settings until the app displays that particular exposure time.

+<br/> If you are shooting on film, exposure times longer than a few seconds typically need to be further extended.
+Unlike digital camera sensors, film has a variable sensitivity to light.
+The longer it is exposed to light, the less sensitive it becomes.
+Each kind of film reacts differently to long exposures.
+Some are heavily affected and need two or three times the amount of light for exposures longer than a couple of seconds, while other film stocks are almost not affected at all until several minutes.
 <br/>
 <br/>
 <br/>